dolph/recipes/one-pot/jambalaya.md

 Transfer chicken to a plate, and keep warm.
 Shred into bite size pieces when convenient.

+If the rice is not yet cooked through, cover and hold over low heat.

-Stir the shrimp and sausage into the rice, cover, and cook over low heat for 3 minutes.
+Stir the shrimp and sausage into the rice, cover, and cook over low heat until cooked through (~3-10 minutes).

 - Raw shrimp
 - Sausage